 It worked.
-He wrote daily and drew energy and strength from the routine.
-However, the diary also shows Steinbeck’s fragile mental state during this intensely productive period.
-As the writing progresses, his self-doubt intensifies.
+He wrote daily and drew energy and strength from the routine.1

 As Grapes nears completion, Steinbeck’s writing in the diary becomes choppy, even incoherent.
 He fixates on self-doubt and develops an almost paranoid fear of being sidetracked and interrupted.

-In the end Steinbeck completes The Grapes of Wrath by finding strength in his belief that what he writes—this philosophy of brotherhood and unity put down in narrative—is fundamentally necessary:
+In the end, Steinbeck completed The Grapes of Wrath by finding strength in his belief that what he writes—this philosophy of brotherhood and unity put down in narrative—is fundamentally necessary.

 October 26 – 10:30 [Wednesday]